rodrihgh/rodrihgh.github.io/_pages/science-of-uselessness.md

 in general), which according to don Torcuato are not only useless, but they can only become greater the more useless they are.

 On the other hand, I also enjoy maths and coding.
-And through maths and code one can model, generate, render, manipulate, process futile streams of audio samples, pixels, bits of uselessness so rigorously analyzed that they become incredibly useful.
+And through maths and code one can model, generate, render, manipulate, process futile streams of audio samples, or pixels; bits and bits of uselessness so rigorously analyzed that it becomes incredibly useful again.

 Therefore, you may not wonder that most of my projects here, while heavily focused on